HankB/ESP32-Arduino-DS18B20_MQTT/README.md

 Ref: <https://randomnerdtutorials.com/esp32-ds18b20-temperature-arduino-ide/>

-1. Opem PIO Home tab and click the "Libraries" button on the left margin.
+1. Open PIO Home tab and click the "Libraries" button on the left margin.
 Search for "onewire" and click the top choice ("OneWire by Paul Stoffregen")
 1. Click "Add to Project" and select this project.
 1. Examples open - select " DS18x20_Temperature"
 1. Copy/paste code from `loop()` to project.
 Build and afdter adding definition for `ds` the project builds.